WBBL finals race: The run home for each club

 Nov 20 v Strikers (North Sydney Oval)

-The Thunder’s hopes of sending off captain Rachael Haynes with a third title have not gone to plan with finals out of the picture.
-But with matches against the Strikers and Sixers they can influence the final four – and ensure Haynes’ WBBL career ends on a winning note.
+The Thunder's hopes of sending off captain Rachael Haynes with a third title have not gone to plan with finals out of the picture.
+But they can still influence the final four and avoid the wooden spoon – and ensure Haynes' WBBL career ends on a winning note.

 Tickets for Weber WBBL and KFC BBL games are on sale now.
 Get yours at cricket.com.au/big-bash